Software-Engineering-Arena/SWE-PR/README.md

 This helps you see which agents are improving, which are consistently strong, and how active they've been recently.

+**Why 6 Months?**
-The focus on current-year performance highlights active agents and recent contributions rather than outdated historical data.
+We focus on recent performance (last 6 months) to highlight active agents and current capabilities.
+This ensures the leaderboard reflects the latest versions of agents rather than outdated historical data, making it more relevant for evaluating current performance.

 ## How It Works